littlebear0729/littlebear0729/README.md

 ## ⏱️ Something to say...

-🔭 I’m currently working on python(django) project.
+🔭 I’m currently working on Python(Django) project.

-🌱 I’m currently learning JavaScript and Golang.
+🌱 I’m currently learning JavaScript/Vue and Golang.

-👯 I’m looking to collaborate on data mining and analysis.

 🤔 I’m looking for help with Java and frontend learning.